CrispenGari/dataloom-py/README.md

 <img src="/dataloom.png" alt="dataloom" width="200">
 </p>

+#### Why choose `dataloom`?

+1. **Ease of Use**: `dataloom` offers a user-friendly interface, making it straightforward to work with.
+2. **Flexible SQL Driver**: Write one codebase and seamlessly switch between `PostgreSQL`, `MySQL`, and `SQLite3` drivers as needed.
+3. **Lightweight**: Despite its powerful features, `dataloom` remains lightweight, ensuring efficient performance.
+4. **Comprehensive Documentation**: Benefit from extensive documentation that guides users through various functionalities and use cases.
+5. **Active Maintenance**: `dataloom` is actively maintained, ensuring ongoing support and updates for a reliable development experience.
+6. **Cross-platform Compatibility**: `dataloom` works seamlessly across different operating systems, including `Windows`, `macOS`, and `Linux`.
+7. **Scalability**: Scale your application effortlessly with `dataloom`, whether it's a small project or a large-scale enterprise application.

 ### ⚠️ Warning

 > **⚠️ Experimental Status of `dataloom`**: The `dataloom` module is currently in an experimental phase.
 As such, we strongly advise against using it in production environments until a major version is officially released and stability is ensured.
 During this experimental phase, the `dataloom` module may undergo significant changes, and its features are subject to refinement.
 We recommend monitoring the project updates and waiting for a stable release before incorporating it into production systems.
 Please exercise caution and consider alternative solutions for production use until the module reaches a stable release.\*\*